italiangrid/storm/release-notes/storm-gridhttps-server/3.0.4/index.md

 ### Description

-This release provides fixes for security vulnerabilities and a few bug fixes.
+This release provides a fix for a security vulnerability and another minor bug fix on the returned error code when copy and move operation are done on equal source and destination.

 ### Bug fixes